-Among the following crops, planting date suggestions reflect what I believe is a conservative but appropriate buffer against early killing frost dates relative to historically average fall weather (whether cool weather or killing frosts).
+Among the following crops, planting date suggestions reflect what I believe is a conservative but appropriate buffer against cool fall conditions and early killing frost dates relative to historically average fall weather.
 Several recent fall seasons beginning in 1997 have been considerably later than average.
 We should guard against complacency about the risk of late planted crops not approaching their yield potential (poor grain filling potential) due to the cool weather preceding frost.
 That potential cool weather, when heat unit accumulation basically ceases, is a greater concern to me than the actual killing frost date.